hzhreal/HTOS/README.md

 - Remember to not have the same folder for mount and upload.
 Have them in different paths, for example /data/example/mount & /data/example/upload, these paths will get deleted and remade so you should not store anything there
 - Saves created using this application will work on SaveWizard as long as you copy it from your PS4
+- Make sure to use the latest cecie.nim release

 ### No jailbroken PS4?
 - Join my discord where I host the bot, free to use and often hosted